~ TEN ITEMS ON MY WISHLIST RN ~

 North is a not-for-profit organisation run by an Indigenous and non-Indigenous team.
 Their goal is to bolster and support regional textile designers and art centres across the NT.
 They are not only committed to their artists, and are a member of the Indigenous Art Code of ethics, they are also committed to the environment—following minimal waste practices and ensuring the textiles produced are sustainable.

 Soju Gang is a DJ-come-Designer whose style in both fields borrows heavily from eighties and nineties hip hop.
 Soju launched her own streetwear brand, Sawft, through VAMFF earlier this year and, just like her music, it’s a fun time.
 Part of her release included a cool collaboration with Puma and I want all of them!

 You can check out a fun DJ set from her, from Triple J, here.

 While researching for this post I became aware of non-Indigenous people/companies ripping off Indigenous artists.
 Doing your research before making a purchase is paramount.
 A helpful account to check out isTrading Blak on Instagram.

-As a general rule, whether you are buying Indigenous-made or not, it is always good to know where your clothing comes, who made it, who is profiting from it, and what materials were used.
+As a general rule, whether you are buying First Nations-made or not, it is always good to know where your clothing comes, who made it, who is profiting from it, and what materials were used.

-If you are like me and were worried about being a non-Indigenous person wearing Indigenous designs this is what Clothing the Gap had to say:
+If you are like me and were worried about being a non-Indigenous person wearing designs by First Nations people this is what Clothing the Gap had to say:

 If you are unsure, you can always contact the business and double check.
 If there are any Indigenous-Australians reading this post, and you have any feedback for me, please get in touch!

-Here are a some more super talented Indigenous-Australian designers:
+Here are a some more super talented First Nations designers: